adahooniłigii, 1956-11-01, pages 1-3

 T’áadoo le’é Naabeehó dine’é bídaadéét’i’ danilíinii ńléí ha’a’aahdi Congress wolyéego dah naháaztánígíí náhást’éigo ’ałkéé’ haz’ą́ yaa nídaast’įįdgo ’át’é níigo ’éí t’áá ’áłtso yaa nahasni’.

-Things important for the Navajo community people right there / The Navajo General Counsel said: “right there at the east in what is called the Congress or the people who sit waiting, nine mutually connected spaces (law projects) are passing through” he said this as was also just reported.
+Things connected to the Navajo community people right there at the east in what is called the Congress the people who sit waiting in groups, nine consecutive laws are passing through” he said this as finished reporting.

 Táa’go ’éí ’íiyisíí nihídéét’i’go baa dahwiiníst’įįd dóó t’áá táá’go’bee lą́ da’azlį́į́’ ní.

-“Three were extremely important (concerning, worrisome, necessary, urgent, extending as a rope that was getting strechted) for us as they are passing (themselves) up and these three just were made an approval” said.
+“Three were extremely connected/related to us as they are passing through up and these three just were made an approval” said.

 “Mr. Littell covered nine bills affecting Navajos in the last Congress.
 He pointed out that, of the nine, three were passed, and these three are very important with regord (sic) to the Navajo people.”
 (P. 4)